onekiwano/onekiwano.github.io/_pages/home.md

   </div>
 </div>
 <p>
 We are building different forms of Artificial Intelligence (AI) trading algorithms.
-Our first product will consist in selling buy-and-sell signals for any crypto-currency.
+Our first product will consist of selling buy-and-sell signals for any crypto-currency.
 </p>

 <br>